What are Wicca beliefs about Jesus? About Heaven and Hell? About demons and the Devil?

 He steadfastly resisted the attempt to deify him, saying over and over that he was the son of mankind, that is, an ordinary human being.

-His original teachings were much more mystical and spiritual than what the Church has allowed in the Bible... much more in line with pagan spirituality.
+His original teachings were much more mystical and spiritual than what the historical Church has allowed in the Bible... much more in line with pagan spirituality.

 Without when you get right down to Jesus himself, Wiccans recognise his truth more than most who profess to follow him.